nsfmc/generic-cx-content/05.essays/70.slopefields/essay.md

     }
     ...

+This wasn't even that much more work, i had already done it in python!

-Here in this demo, the darts are all displayed `inline-block` just to avoid having to deal with position.
+In this demo, the darts are all displayed `inline-block` just to avoid having to deal with position.

 <a class="jsbin-embed" href="http://jsbin.com/cemewot/embed?output">JS Bin on jsbin.com</a><script src="http://static.jsbin.com/js/embed.min.js?3.34.0"></script>

 And the nice thing here is that not only is the code *not* packed with magic arrays, it's also wayyyyyy more obvious what's going on.
 Even setting the x/y positions (*not shown*) in the style object is more obvious and the code you end up with allows you to think in terms of a unit grid but render elements by twiddling the knobs of your various scale factors.
 The cool thing about this is that the animation appears to stagger into being.
 Everything initially starts off pointing to one direction only to eventually fall in line at some point along the animation delay.

-if you decided that you wanted to change the virtual grid size, you could divide the *x + y* `animationDelay` by some `CONSTANT` value.
+if you decided that you wanted to change the virtual grid size, you could divide the *x + y* `animationDelay` by some `CONSTANT` value. if you want to change grid spacing, you can easily do that too. the code practically writes itself.

 At Khan Academy, we have a neat tool to let you prototype a react component in the context of the site called the React Sandbox.
 It works on the local dev server and lets you take something like that and easily get to something like this:

 ![](https://dl.dropboxusercontent.com/u/406291/Screenshots/quV1.png)

+After a few passes on the copy and button/form styling it was good to go!

 ## lessons learned